sfstoolbox/sfs-matlab/README.md

 #### plot loudspeaker symbols

-You can also plot two dimensional setups of secondary sources with loudspeaker symbols, for example the following will plot the last array.
+For two dimensional setups you can plot the secondary sources with loudspeaker symbols, for example the following will replot the last array.

 ```Matlab
 conf.plot.realloudspeakers = true;